Huawei was today dealt a possible death blow in the trade war against the US. UK-based Japan-owned chip designer ARM has reportedly told its…

 With more initiatives relying on the power of networking and consulting, East Africa’s angel investment scene is on the rise, albeit slow.

-Some heavy-weight individual influencers, however, include Hilda Moraa, who’s the co-founder of Weza Tele, a tech distribution company that recently got acquired by AFB.
-Sam Gichuru, on the other hand, is the co-founder and CEO at Nailab, who’s invested in digital jobs platform Kuhustle.
+Some heavy-weight individual influencers, however, include Hilda Moraa, who’s the co-founder of Weza Tele, a tech distribution company that was acquired by AFB in 2015.
+Nailan CEO and co-founder Sam Gichuru has invested in digital jobs platform Kuhustle.

-African Business Angel Network (better known as just ABAN) describes itself as a pan-African non-profit association founded to support the development of early-stage investor networks across the continent and to get many more (early-stage) investors excited about the opportunities in Africa.
-The organisation recently completed a successful tour from Lagos to Nairobi and Cape Town, to help mobilise the pockets of angels across the continent.
+African Business Angel Network (better known as just ABAN) is a pan-African non-profit association founded to support the development of early-stage investor networks across the continent and to get many more (early-stage) investors excited about the opportunities in Africa.

 Private equity firms differ from their venture capital counterparts in a fundamental way.
 Private equity is about taking a company at a later stage in its development and restructuring it to optimise its financial performance.

 GroFin describes itself as a development financier specialising in financing and supporting small and growing businesses in Africa and the Middle East.
-It recently launched a renewed US$100-million fund, which follows an existing fully invested US$170-million budget.
+In 2015 it launched a renewed $100-million fund, which follows an existing fully invested $170-million budget.

-Emerging Capital Partners (ECP Investments) is a pan-African private equity firm that has raised over US$2-billion for investment across the continent.
-Its most recent investments include Maarifa Education Holdings and Algerian company Atlas Bottling Corporation.
+Emerging Capital Partners (ECP Investments) is a pan-African private equity firm that has raised over $2-billion for investment across the continent.
+Some of its investments include Maarifa Education Holdings and Algerian company Atlas Bottling Corporation.

-Catalyst Principal Partners is behind a US$125-million Eastern Africa-focused private equity fund that invests in emerging and mid-sized companies with strong growth and profitability prospects.
+Catalyst Principal Partners is behind a $125-million Eastern Africa-focused private equity fund that invests in emerging and mid-sized companies with strong growth and profitability prospects.

 As research in Omidyar’s Accelerating Entrepreneurship in Africa report suggests, management and other entrepreneurial skills should be fostered in schools.